WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** 1680x1050
 - **Settings:** Low
 - **Method & Source:** Crossover 23.6 (x64), Cracked & Epic Games
+- **Notes:**
-- **Notes:** FPS can shoot up to 120 in some areas while it can go down to 60-80 in city areas.
-You can install GTA-V Resized using OpenIV and get rid of stutters and gain more stability, keep in mind you can't go online if you do this.
-Online is ok since M-Sync was added, which was a lifesaver.
-Online is around 40-50 fps, which can go down depending on where you're at.
-When you're near other players, fps drops as well.
-With D3DMetal, V-Sync doesn't work whether turned on or off in-game settings.
-Cracked works a bit better, in my opinion.
-Crossover 23.7 breaks the game.
-2560X1600 works at around 45fps.
+  - FPS can shoot up to 120 in some areas while it can go down to 60-80 in city areas -You can install GTA-V Resized using OpenIV and get rid of stutters and gain more stability (keep in mind you can't go online if you do this)
+  - Online is ok since M-Sync was added
+  - Online is around 40-50 fps, which can go down depending on where you're at
+  - When you're near other players, fps drops as well
+  - With D3DMetal, V-Sync doesn't work whether turned on or off in-game settings
+  - Cracked works a bit better, in my opinion
+  - Crossover 23.7 breaks the game
+  - 2560X1600 works at around 45fps

 ## Games That Do Not Work